How Good Planning Can Save You Thousands on Your Shell Space Finish-Out

 For instance, pre-ordering ceiling tiles can save up to $3 per square foot compared to urgent shipping.

-Budgeting a 10% Contingency Fund Prevents Financial Stress
+Budgeting at least a 10% Contingency Fund Can Prevent Financial Stress

 Prioritizing Functional Needs Over Aesthetic Extras Reduces Budget Creep

 Spending on features that support business operations should come first.
-Decorative upgrades like designer tiles or high-end cabinetry can add 10% to 20% to the project budget.
+Decorative upgrades like designer tiles or high-end cabinetry can add 10% or more to the project budget.

 Owners should prioritize: